nikballal/CloudSOC/README.md

 2 sentinel watchlists are created with geo ipv4 data and using the logs forwarded to log analytics workspace from various endpoints, we build attack maps, trigger alerts, and create incidents.

-The architecture of the mini honeynet in Azure consists of the following components:
+The architecture of the mini honeynet in Azure consists of the following components **as shown in the above diagram**:

 - Virtual Network (VNet)
 - Network Security Group (NSG)